-State Priorities:
+State Priorities: 1

-Expected Actual Staff Survey - • 100% will feel safe on campus • 91% will agree that the campus is clean 100% of staff members at Multimedia report that they felt safe on campus.
-100% of staff members at Multimedia Agree or Strongly Agree the campus is clean.
-100% of staff members at Woodson Main Campus report that they feel safe on campus.
-85% of staff members at Woodson Main Campus Agree or Strongly Agree the campus is clean 94% of students will Agree' or 'Strongly Agree' that Woodson is a safe place to attend school.
-95% of students will Agree or Strongly Agree that Woodson facilities are clean and well maintained.
-95% of students will Agree or Strongly Agree that Woodson h as adequate technology available on campus to meet academic needs.
-82% of students Agree or Strongly Agree that Multimedia is a safe place to attend school.
-81% of students Agree or Strongly Agree that Multimedia facilities are clean and well maintained.
-92% of students Agree or Strongly Agree that Multimedia has adequate technology available on campus to meet academic needs.
-96% of students Agree or Strongly Agree that Woodson Main Campus is a safe place to attend school.
-95% of students Agree or Strongly Agree that Woodson Main Campus facilities are clean and well maintained.
-95% of students Agree or Strongly Agree that Woodson Parent Survey 95% of parents will believe that their children feel safe at Woodson.
-97% of parents will Agree or Strongly Agree that Woodson s tudents have access to standards-aligned textbooks and materials.
-98% of parents will agree that the campus is clean 99% of parents will Agree or Strongly Agree that Woodson facilities are in good repair.
-97% of parents Agree or Strongly Agree that their children feel safe at Woodson.
-94% of parents Agree or Strongly Agree that Woodson students have access to standards-aligned textbooks and materials.
-97% of parents Agree or Strongly Agree that the Multimedia campus is clean.
-98% of parents Agree or Strongly Agree that Multimedia facilities are in good repair.
-94% of parents Agree or Strongly Agree that their children feel safe at Woodson Main Campus.
-88% of parents Agree or Strongly Agree that Woodson Main Campus students have access to standards-aligned textbooks and materials.
-91% of parents Agree or Strongly Agree that the Woodson Main Campus is clean.
-98% of parents Agree or Strongly Agree that Woodson Main Campus facilities are in good repair.
+Expected Actual Staff Survey - • 100% will feel safe on campus • 91% will agree that the campus is clean Student survey • 95% of students will Agree' or 'Strongly Agree' that DuBois is a safe place to attend school.
+100% of staff members at W.E.B.
+DuBois report that they felt safe on campus.
+94% of staff members at W.E.B.
+DuBois report that the campus is clean 93% of students Agree or Strongly Agree that DuBois is a safe place to attend school.
+92% of students Agree or Strongly Agree that DuBois facilities are clean 95% of students will Agree or Strongly Agree that DuBois facilities are clean and well maintained.
+95% of students will Agree or Strongly Agree that DuBois has adequate technology available on campus to meet academic need. and well maintained.
+94% of students Agree or Strongly Agree that DuBois has adequate technology available on campus to meet academic needs.
+Parent Survey 95% of parents will believe that their children feel safe at DuBois 95% of parents will Agree or Strongly Agree that DuBois st udents have access to standards-aligned textbooks and materials.
+95% of parents will agree that the campus is clean.
+95% of parents will Agree or Strongly Agree that DuBois facilities are in good repair.
+95% of parents Agree or Strongly Agree that their children feel safe at DuBois.
+96% of parents Agree or Strongly Agree that DuBois students have access to standards-aligned textbooks and materials.
+96% of parents Agree or Strongly Agree that the DuBois campus is clean.
+99% of parents Agree or Strongly Agree that DuBois facilities are in good repair.